Les Misérables (musical): Background

 In 1983, about six months after producer Cameron Mackintosh had opened Cats on Broadway, he received a copy of the French concept album from director Peter Farago.
-Farago had been impressed by the work and asked Mackintosh to produce an English-language version of the show.
+Farago had asked Mackintosh to produce an English-language version of the show.
 Initially reluctant, Mackintosh eventually agreed.
-Mackintosh, in conjunction with the Royal Shakespeare Company, assembled a production team to adapt the French musical for a British audience.
-After two years in development, the English-language version opened in London on 8 October 1985, by the Royal Shakespeare Company at the Barbican Centre, then the London home of the RSC.
-The success of the West End musical led to a Broadway production.
+In conjunction with the Royal Shakespeare Company (RSC), Mackintosh assembled a production team to adapt the French musical for a British audience.
+After two years in development, the English-language version, translated by Herbert Kretzmer (lyrics) and Siobhan Bracke (book), and expanded with additional material by James Fenton, opened in London in October 1985 at the Barbican Centre, then the London home of the RSC, before transferring to the West End.